 If you do meet the course requirements, you are recommended to make a formal application via the Applicant Portal on the Graduate Admissions Office website.
 It is important that you read through the information available on the Graduate Admissions Office website before submitting your application.
 If you are already a current graduate student at Cambridge you will be referred to as a ‘Continuer’ on the Graduate Admissions Office website.

-You will have two weeks to arrange for providing the following documents once you have submitted your application:
+You will have 7 days to arrange for providing the following documents once you have submitted your application:

 - Academic Reference(s)

 - A Personal Reference will be required if you are applying for the Gates Cambridge Scholarship

 - Evidence of Competence in English if English is not your first language

 - Sample of Work - this could be a journal publication or a chapter from your undergraduate dissertation